Create a Beautiful Justified Gallery with the Block Editor

 With Enable WooCommerce Integration turned on you will be presented with a new select control that lets you choose if you want to always display the Add To Cart button or Display it only Hover.

-Additional settings controls are added in Gallery Image Settings.
-If you Enable Lightbox you will now have the option to Show Image Caption or Product Info inside the Lightbox.
+If you Enable Lightbox you will now have an additional option to Show Image Caption or Product Info inside the Lightbox.

 The same applies to Show Overlay on Hover, it now gives you the option to display the Image Title or to display the Product Name & Price.